Annual Review of Genomics and Human Genetics: Scope and indexing

 The Annual Review of Genomics and Human Genetics defines its scope as covering significant developments in the field of genomics that are relevant to human genetics and the human genome.
 Included subfields are human genetic disorders, individualized medicine, human genetic variation, the structure and function of genomes, genetic engineering, and human evolution.
-As of 2022, Journal Citation Reports lists the journal's impact factor as 9.340, ranking it twelfth of 175 journal titles in the category "Genetics & Heredity".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, MEDLINE, EMBASE, Chemical Abstracts Core, and Academic Search, among others.

 Editorial processes

 The Annual Review of Genomics and Human Genetics is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
 All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.